 How to cook rice in a rice cooker

-After learning to add a lot (really a lot) of salt and olive oil to my pasta water, I tried a similar technique with grains in my rice cooker.
+After learning to add a lot (really a lot) of salt and olive oil to my pasta water, I tried a similar technique with grains.
 It was a delicious success!
 Add to that a quick rinse of the grain in warm water and I’m making perfect rice every single time.
 I’m evening enjoying it on its own.
-I could have easily titled this post “how to make the best quinoa in a rice cooker” or “how to cook brown rice in a rice cooker” as well because the technique is just as foolproof.
+I could have easily titled this post “how to make the best quinoa (or brown rice) in a rice cooker” because the technique is just as foolproof.
 And a quick side note, I usually combine rice and quinoa for our dinners.
 I love the combo in a protein-filled side and love the way it tastes.

 My rice cooker is nothing fancy and obviously not new.
 My sister bought it for me when I was in college.
 One of the legs is slightly melted and the on/off switch isn’t actually in one piece any more.
 Nevertheless we enjoy delicious rice on the regular.
-When we did our wedding registry, I planned to add an updated rice cooker, but all I found were big, expensive, over-the-top versions.
+When we did our wedding registry, I planned to ask for a new one, but all I found were big, expensive, over-the-top versions.
 Now that I know the secret to how to make the best rice, I have no desire or need for all that jazz.
 So until then, my slightly hindered 3-cup rice cooker will be one of my most used kitchen appliances.
 And we’ll have perfect rice every time!

 Brown Rice + Quinoa in Rice Cooker